 Charge a minimal entrance fee, and give every participant a complimentary bottle of water.
 You can have energy drinks and healthy snacks such as fruits on sale.

-Sometimes good ol’ sponsor sheets are the best way to earn money, especially if the group is going on a trip and each member is expected to pay a certain amount of money.
-Design and print charts (preferably on sturdy paper) with amounts of money in each square.
+Sometimes good ol’ sponsor sheets are the best way to earn money.
+Design and print charts on sturdy paper with amounts of money in each square.
 Also, have a small message at the top with the organization’s name, and describing what the money raised will be used for.
 Then use a rubber stamp with the school or church’s crest to stamp the sponsor sheet, therefore making it valid.
 (Unstamped sponsor sheets are often seen as being scams, so people may be hesitant to give money)

-The members with the sponsor sheets can ask friends, family members, neighbours, fellow churchgoers, and schoolmates for donations, and each individual ‘sponsor’ can cross off the amount they donated on the sheet.
-To earn even more money, each member can ask strangers in public areas such as malls, supermarkets, recreational places and stores.
-However, some establishments might not like the idea of unauthorized people asking their customers for money, so it’s recommended to call ahead and ask for permission.
-Buy ice creams in bulk – you can serve both scoop ice cream and frozen popsicles and lollies.
+Members with sponsor sheets can ask friends, family members, neighbours, fellow churchgoers, and schoolmates for donations, and each individual ‘sponsor’ can cross off the amount they donated on the sheet.
+To earn even more money, members can ask people in public areas such as malls, supermarkets, recreational places and stores.

+This is especially great for fundraising during the summer, especially in public areas like the beach or a park.
+Buy ice cream in bulk – you can serve both scoop ice cream and frozen popsicles.
 Some ice cream companies give special deals to groups that are trying to fundraise – they often would lend a freezer or even a small cart, and would split the profits with your group.
 Call the companies in your area to see if something like this would be possible.

 If you’re selling the ice cream that comes in tubs, be sure to have wafer cones, plastic bowls and spoons on hand.
 You can also earn more by charging extra for toppings such as nuts, cherries, chocolate chips and sprinkles.

-Sport events and tournaments are a great place to earn a little extra money.
+Sport events and tournaments are a great place to earn extra money.
 Snacks sell very quickly here.
-Ask for permission first from the sports centre where the event is being held – sometimes they will even announce to the crowd that a group is trying to raise funds, which can encourage them to support you!
+Ask for permission first from the event organizers – sometimes they will even make announcements that a group is trying to raise funds, which can encourage them to support you!

-Buy snacks in bulk that are easily transportable – snacks such as potato chips, bagged pretzels, candy bars, chocolates, and packs of gum.
-Each member can carry a large tote bag with them, and use fanny packs to keep the money in.
+Buy snacks in bulk to sell - such as potato chips, bagged pretzels, candy bars, chocolates, and packs of gum.
 You can even have someone walking in the stands with donations tins, asking for direct contributions to your group.
 If the audience members are in a good mood, this can result in more donations and cash for your cause!

-You can also sell little items such as whistles, scarves and pom poms in the different teams’ colours.
+You can also sell items such as whistles, scarves and pom poms in the different team colours.

-Talent shows are profitable.
-People from the organization can participate in the show, and you can also open it to others at the school or church.
-Participants can display a variety of talents: stand up comedy, singing, dancing, drama, reading a poem that they wrote themselves, playing an instrument – anything!
-Have participants invite their families, friends and neighbours, and make a Facebook Event page to further promote it.
-Charge an entrance fee, and also have refreshments on sale to the audience.
+Talent shows are very profitable.
+People from the organization can participate in the show, and you can also open it to others in the community.
+Participants can display a variety of talents: stand up comedy, singing, dancing, drama, poetry reading, playing an instrument... anything!
+Have participants invite their families and friends, and make a Facebook event page to further promote it.
+Charge an entrance fee, and also have refreshments on sale.